zulip/zulip/docs/production/security-model.md

   - Message content can only ever be modified by the original author.

-  - Any message visible to an organization owner or administrator can be deleted at any time by that administrator.
+  - Organization administrators can configure who has permission to delete their own message, and who can delete other users' messages that they can see.

   - See
     [Restrict message editing and deletion](https://zulip.com/help/restrict-message-editing-and-deletion)